Guide to Mortgages for Company Directors

 What is a limited company director?

 Company directors are appointed by limited companies to manage the day-to-day business activities, finances and operations.
 The role comes with significant responsibility and most directors are tasked with making key commercial and strategic decisions which will benefit both the company and its shareholders.
-Directors can be held personally responsible should something go wrong with the company, which places them in a higher risk category for some mortgage lenders.
+Directors can be held personally responsible should something go wrong with the company, which places them in a higher risk category when it comes to director mortgages

 How do directors get paid?

 Directors usually join the rest of the workforce on PAYE.
 Whatever the arrangement, directors are usually paid a combination of basic salary topped up with dividends.
 The salary itself is sometimes set purposefully to a minimum in order to avoid higher tax brackets and focus directors on raising the profitability of the company to gain handsome dividend payouts.
 From April 2016 it has been proposed to make sweeping changes in personal taxation on small business dividends

 Most lenders will view directors as being self employed.
 As a result, director mortgages can sometimes be harder to maintain; checks can be more intense and the amount of paperwork required can result in quite a headache for the applicant.

 In order to obtain limited company director mortgages, you’ll need to prove your income.
 That might sound a little daunting and troublesome if the money you earn consists of a mixture of basic salary (which, often, can be on the low side) and dividends.
 The latter, by their very nature, can fluctuate and guarantee isn’t always there.
 So, how can you prove to lenders you’re good for the income you claim is yours?